haitham88/currency_exchange_rate/README.md

 ```
 # Documentation
 -------------------------------------------------------------------------------------------
-This app has a one endpoint /rate ,and It takes three query parameters:
+This app has one endpoint /rate ,and It takes three query parameters:
 - from_currency
 - to_currency
 - date